sacherjj/CasperLabs/docs/NODE.md

     --private-key <path-to-private-key>
 ```

-After that, you can safely stop the node:
+After that, you can safely stop processes:
 ```
 pkill casperlabs-node
+pkill casperlabs-engine-grpc-server
 ```

 ### Running a single Node